Skip to content

 All Halo Cloud APIs are RESTful APIs accessible through HTTPs that return JSON-encoded responses and use standard HTTP response codes.

 Our long-term goal is to offer a range of API products for various use cases, bridging the gap between various practice management systems.
-Our current product range is:
+Currently, our available APIs are:

 • SQL Passthrough API